stephband/literal/README.md

 </template>
 ```

+### Data binding

+There is a subtle difference between data access via `${ data.title }` and
+via `${ title }`.
 Constants are not observed for live data-binding.

-They are useful
-for rendering data that is known not to mutate.
-Incidentally, immutable
+Behind the scenes accesses to the main `data` object are recorded on each
+render, allowing literal to know exactly which attributes and text nodes
+need to be rendered or ignored when the data mutates.

-objects such as frozen objects are not observed for data-binding either, that
+Incidentally, immutable objects such as frozen objects are not observed for
-wouldn't be sensible.
+data-binding, that wouldn't make sense. <!--It is perfectly performant to be
+using Literal as an immutable rendering library.-->

 ### src="#template-id"